-&lt;sup>4 We do not aim to discuss the impact of all flatteners or summarize Friedman's book, which is a thought-provoking reading.
+3 We do not aim to discuss the impact of all flatteners or summarize Friedman's book, which is a thought-provoking reading.
 The book provides an opportunity to review the recent developments from Friedman's liberal viewpoint and to reflect on their impact on the information world.